Don Coryell

+Born in Seattle, Coryell served in the U.S. military during World War II and played college football before becoming a coach upon his graduation.
+Between 1950 and 1960 he served as either a head coach or assistant at eight different institutions, overseeing rapid improvements in most cases and winning three conference titles with the Whittier Poets.
+He followed this with a 12-year stint at San Diego State, from 1961 to 1972, in which he led them to seven conference titles, three NCAA College Division titles and victory in three bowl games.
+During this time, future Pro Football Hall of Fame coaches John Madden and Joe Gibbs served on his staff as assistants.

+Coryell moved into professional coaching in 1973 with the St. Louis Cardinals, where he stayed for five years, leading the team to 10-win seasons three times, including the only two divisional titles of their 28-year stint in St. Louis.
+He left after a dispute with Cardinals owner Bill Bidwill and joined the San Diego Chargers in 1978, leading them to three division titles over the course of eight years.
+During his time with the Chargers, his teams led the NFL in passing yards six years in a row and seven times in total, while also leading the league in total yardage five times and scoring three times.
+Coryell retired from coaching after being fired following a 1–7 start in 1986.

 Early life

-Don Coryell was the youngest of four children, all boys, born to Julia and George Coryell in Seattle, Washington.
+Don Coryell was born October 17, 1924, to Julia and George Coryell in Seattle, Washington.
+He was the youngest of four children, all boys.
 Don initially had no middle name, but adopted David at his mother's suggestion, as the biblical story of David and Goliath was his favorite as a child.

-Coryell graduated from Lincoln High School in 1943, while World War II was in process, and immediately enlisted in the United States Army.
-He joined the newly formed 86th Mountain Infantry, a regiment of ski troops training at Camp Hale in Colorado; it would later be combined with two others to form the 10th Mountain Division.
+Coryell graduated from Lincoln High School in 1943 while World War II was in process, and immediately enlisted in the United States Army.
+He joined the newly-formed 86th Mountain Infantry, a regiment of ski troops training at Camp Hale in Colorado; it would later be combined with two others to form the 10th Mountain Division.
 While the bulk of his group joined the war in Italy, Coryell was promoted to platoon sergeant and remained in America as an instructor.
-Desiring to see combat, he applied for officer's school; he was eventually sent to Japan, but only after the war had ended.
+Preferring to see combat, he applied for officer's school; he was eventually sent to Japan, but only after the war had ended.
 Coryell later trained as a paratrooper, joined the 11th Airborne Division and rose to the rank of first lieutenant before being discharged at the age of 21.

 After leaving the service, Coryell enrolled at the University of Washington, studying physical education and earning his bachelor's and master's degrees.
 He played as a defensive back for the Washington Huskies, lettering as a senior in 1949 and playing in that year's Hula Bowl.
 He also competed as a boxer, winning the university's light heavyweight crown in 1947 and 1948 before being defeated in the heavyweight title fight the following year.